 Lord Mance was Deputy President of the Supreme Court.
 He sat from 1993 to 1999 as a Commercial Judge, was appointed to the Court of Appeal in 1999, and to the House of Lords in 2005 where he spent four years as a Law Lord before becoming a Justice of the Supreme Court on its formation in 2009 and its Deputy President in 2017-2018.

 He has wide-reaching experience of international, commercial and European law, having written many judgments in all these areas as both first instance and appellate levels.

 Lord Mance is currently Chair of the International Law Association, Chair of the Conduct Committee of the House of Lords, and a member of the Judicial Integrity Group (responsible for the Bangalore Principles on Judicial Conduct).
-He also sits as an appellate judge of the Singapore International Commercial Court and is a Justice of the Astana International Commercial Court.
+He also sits as an appellate judge of the Singapore International Commercial Court and is Chief Justice of the Astana International Commercial Court.

 At the Bar he specialised in commercial law including insurance and reinsurance, professional negligence (particularly of accountants, auditors, brokers and lawyers), banking and international trade.
 He was a founder director of the Bar Mutual Indemnity Insurance Fund Ltd and chaired various Banking Appeals Tribunals.
 He also sat as an arbitrator.